-Before I join a training program I want to know who it is I’m going to be learning from.
-Does he know what he’s talking about?
-Is he trustworthy?
+Before I join a training program I want to know who it is I'm going to be learning from.
+I want to know if he's trustworthy.
 Does he have a good track record?

-We’re told very little about who is behind this program except that his name is Charles Allen.
+We're told very little about the man behind this program except his name is Charles Allen.

 “The spokesperson used in the video is using a pen name.”

-There are only 2 reasons someone would choose to hide their true identity.
-Firstly, because a program is not legit you can’t proudly put your real face and name to ti and secondly, by choosing to remain anonymous it’s easier to bolt once the complaints and refund requests start rolling in.
+There are only 2 reasons someone would hide their true identity; first, the program isn't legit and you don't want to put your reputation on the line and second, choose to remain anonymous and it's easier to bolt once the complaints and refund requests start rolling in.

 Lie #5: People Like You And Me Make Money With This

-In an effort to convince you of the income potential of his program, whoever is behind SMB shows you video testimonials from people who decided to sign up to Secret Millionaire Bot and are now achieving massive success.
+In an effort to convince you this is an unmissable earning opportunity, the unknown product creator shows video testimonials from people who decided to sign up and go on to achieve massive success:

-Not a single testimonial you heard was from a real member.
-Why does the person promoting this program have to resort to using fake video testimonials?
-Because there are no real success stories here.
-The average person makes zero, zilch, zip with this program!
+Not a single testimonial is real.
+Why does the person promoting this resort to using fake video testimonials?
+Because there are no real success stories to draw from?

-If that doesn’t convince you to stay away from Charles Allen’s so-called make money online program then nothing will!
+If that doesn't convince you to stay away from Charles Allen's so-called money-making program I don't know what will!

-If the sales page is to be believed (we know now we can’t trust a single word) then essentially, Secret Millionaire Bot is a $5,000 a day system being sold for $37.
+If the Secret Millionaire Bot sales page is to be believed (we know now it's not) then this is a $5,000 a day system being sold for $37.

-What’s going on here is equivalent to a random stranger approaching you in the street and offering you the secrets to limitless wealth, all you have to do is give him $37 upfront.
-It’s crazy, right?
+This is equivalent to a random stranger approaching you on the street and offering you the secrets to limitless wealth, all you have to do is give him $37 upfront.
+It's crazy, right?